LCTT/TranslateProject/sources/tech/20180928 How to Install Popcorn Time on Ubuntu 18.04 and Other Linux Distributions.md

-How to Install Popcorn Time on Ubuntu 18.04 and Other Linux Distributions
+Translating by dianbanjiu How to Install Popcorn Time on Ubuntu 18.04 and Other Linux Distributions
 ======
 **Brief: This tutorial shows you how to install Popcorn Time on Ubuntu and other Linux distributions.
 Some handy Popcorn Time tips have also been discussed.**